DanieleSalatti/DanieleSalatti/README.md

 I decided to join [Meta](https://meta.com) (aka Facebook) in December 2020, and I staid there until March 2022.

-I'm currently taking some time to learn new things and explore my interests.
+I then took some time to myself, to learn new things and explore my interests.
 I'm working on [my projects](https://danielesalatti.com/projects) and making an effort to document it on [my blog](https://danielesalatti.com).
+In June 2022 I joined [Gitcoin](https://gitcoin.co).

 ---